LakshyaTangri/Supermarket_Sales_Prediction_AI_model/README.md

 # Supermarket Sales Analytics Platform

-A Model to Forecast Seaonality trends in SuperMarket Sales
+A Model to predict Seaonality trends in SuperMarket Sales

 Clone the repository